freedomofpress/securedrop-workstation/architecture-decisions/004-trixie-updater-woes.md

 Additionally, we [switched](https://github.com/freedomofpress/securedrop-workstation/issues/1815) to using `%triggerun` instead of `%post` for dropping the migration flag to make it work for "skip" updates.

-We are in the process of adding an OpenQA scenario that performs the upgrade process, which likely would simplified identifying these bugs initially and then verifying the fixes.
+We are in the process of adding an OpenQA scenario that performs the upgrade process, which likely would have simplified identifying these bugs initially and then verifying the fixes.

 ## Consequences